gregorycrane/CrosbySchaeffer2.0/chaps/lesson03.md

 clearly seen only in the first and second persons plural.

 <div type="textpart" subtype="para" n="15">
-<p>Verb Accent.
-In § 8 we saw that the accent of
-nouns was persistent.
+Verb Accent.
+In § 8 we saw that the accent of nouns was persistent.
 That of verbs is recessive, that is,